 - If desired, the instructor can use this attendance as a point-generating assignment in the course.

-- Roll Call manages the math: x-number Present markings vs. x-number Absent markings gives an attendance score.
+- Attendance (Roll Call) manages the math: x-number Present markings vs. x-number Absent markings gives an attendance score.

 Multiple Section Issue: